-"For some growers, the 2021 vintage, marked by some rain in February that tempered harvest temperatures in March, represents the closest thing to a Bordeaux year in Mendoza.
-In this sense, 2021 was an ideal vintage for grape varieties of Bordeaux origin.
-This unique situation is clearly reflected in Malbec Nicolás Vineyard 2021, which unveils a new label for this vintage after being aged for up to 21 months in French oak barrels.
-The wine blends 46% Cabernet Sauvignon, 44% Malbec and 10% Cabernet Franc from Uco Valley vineyards.
-Deep purple with a garnet hue, it opens with delicate Bordeaux-like nuances of cassis and ash, tobacco, black fruit and cherry.
-Expressive and compact, with notes of cedar on a long, persistent finish.
-2025-2045" (Vinous 2024)
+"For some producers, the 2021 vintage, marked by rain in February that tempered temperatures during the March harvest, represents the closest thing to a Bordeaux year in Mendoza.
+In this sense, 2021 was an ideal vintage for Bordeaux grape varieties.
+This unique situation is clearly reflected in the Malbec Nicolás Vineyard 2021, which unveils a new label for this vintage after being aged for up to 21 months in French oak barrels.
+The wine is a blend of 46% Cabernet Sauvignon, 44% Malbec, and 10% Cabernet Franc from vineyards in the Uco Valley.
+Deep purple in color with a garnet hue, it opens with delicate nuances of blackcurrant and ash, tobacco, black fruit, and cherry, similar to those of a Bordeaux wine.
+Expressive and compact, it offers notes of cedar on a long and persistent finish.
+2025-2045."
+(Vinous 2024)

-Buy Catena Zapata wines at the best price in private sale!
+Buy your Catena Zapata wines at the best price in our private sale!

 Eye